Leadership Team

 Brazil

 Ana (she/ella/ela) is a lawyer and sociologist with a decade of experience working alongside Indigenous and Indigenist organizations in Brazil.
 She has done extensive research on themes such as the criminalization of Indigenous leaders and the implementation of Indigenous land rights in the Amazon and in the Center-West of Brazil.
 Before joining Amazon Watch, she was program officer at the Oak Foundation, where she helped develop a program focused on advancing the implementation of territorial and socio-environmental rights in Brazil.
-At Amazon Watch, she is responsible for developing, supporting and monitoring legal strategies aimed at upholding the rights of Indigenous peoples and collaborates in the Defend the Defenders program.
+At Amazon Watch, she is responsible for developing, supporting, and monitoring legal strategies aimed at upholding the rights of Indigenous peoples and collaborates in the Defend the Defenders program.

 Ecuador

-Sofía Jarrín Hidalgo, Ecuador Advocacy Advisor
+Sofía Jarrín Hidalgo, Western Amazon Advocacy Advisor

 Sofia (ella/she/ela/isotopía) collaborates with various organizations and research networks that work on the impacts of external financing, projects of investment and abuses of corporate power in Latin America.
 She supports Indigenous organizations and peasant communities affected by development projects, infrastructure and extractive industries, with advocacy and reporting strategies that make it possible to expose and demand mechanisms for comprehensive reparation and access to justice against systematic violations of human rights and the rights of nature.